COMMUNITY ENGAGEMENT

 An important aspect of our work revolves around faith-based community advocacy.
 Within Asian American communities, religious institutions hold great importance in the lives of many immigrants.
 These institutions not only provide spaces for spiritual growth but also serve as community hubs where friendship, resources and support can be found.
 Consequently, it is crucial for us to collaborate with these institutions to achieve the following objectives:

-Foster allyship with faith leaders, lay leaders, and congregants to actively contribute to the movement to end gender-based violence.
+• Foster allyship with faith leaders, lay leaders, and congregants to actively contribute to the movement to end domestic & sexual violence.

-Engage faith community members and cultivate their leadership abilities to make substantial, long-term contributions to the prevention of gender-based violence, thereby facilitating lasting change.
+• Engage faith community members and cultivate their leadership abilities to make substantial, long-term contributions to the prevention of domestic & sexual violence, thereby facilitating lasting change.

-By partnering with faith-based organizations, KAN-WIN aims to leverage their influence and reach within the community to promote awareness, education, and action against gender-based violence.
-Through collaboration, we can work towards a vision of healthy and safe communities free of violence and oppression.
+By partnering with faith-based organizations, KAN-WIN aims to leverage their influence and reach within the community to promote awareness, education, and action against domestic & sexual violence.
+Through collaboration, we can work towards a vision of healthy and safe communities free of violence and abuse.